rmarable/ParallelClusterMaker/README.md

 Shared jumphosts between multiple team members will be addressed in a future release.
 For now, operators are advised to maintain a single jumphost per cluster_owner.

+# Troubleshooting

+ParallelClusterMaker and JumphostMaker will return errors that are clear and obvious where possible.
+If you run into issues building jumphosts or cluster stacks, please try the following:

+* **Check IAM permissions.**  Ensure that you are allowed to invoke all of the IAM permissions outlined in these JSON policy documents:
+  * ClusterMaker/templates/ParallelClusterInstancePolicy.json_src
+  * JumphostMaker/templates/JumphostInstancePolicy.json_src

+If IAM is controlled by your organization's DevOps team, please provide them with these templates and request that you be allowed to assume a role that allows these permissions.

+* **Spot Market issues.** If your cluster fails to build execute nodes due to an inability to acquire spot instances, you will see Ansible errors that look like this:

+Status: ComputeFleet - CREATE_IN_PROGRESS
+Status: parallelcluster-rmarable-rimshot - CREATE_FAILED
+Cluster creation failed.
+Failed events - AWS::CloudFormation::Stack parallelcluster-rmarable-rimshot
+The following resource(s) failed to create: [ComputeFleet].
+- AWS::AutoScaling::AutoScalingGroup ComputeFleet Received 0 SUCCESS signal(s) out of 1.
+Unable to satisfy 100% MinSuccessfulInstancesPercent requirement

+Additional control of Spot market pricing will be provided in future releases.
+For now, it is suggested to retry the build or use ondemand instances.

 # Reporting Bugs & Requesting New Features